 Fig. 19.
 Graphical Reconstruction of the Appearance of the Trypillians by M.M.
 Gerasimov on the basis of found sculls.
 (MASSON V.M., MERPERT N.Ya.
 1982.
 Fig.)

-The Bug-Dniester and Early-Typillian cultures coexisted in the same area and maintained close relationships during a long time from the middle of the 1st to start of the 2nd quarter of the 4th BC (TOVKAYLO M.T.
+The Bug-Dniester and Early-Typillian cultures coexisted in the same area and maintained close relationships for a long time from the middle of the 1st to the start of the 2nd quarter of the 4th BC (TOVKAYLO M.T.
 1998, 14-15).
-At the same time (in the 5th mill BC) Neolithic cultures spread through the South and North Caucasus to the eastern part of the Ukraine (the Dnieper-Sura and the Dnieper-Donets cultures).
-This spreading was occurred by as resettlement and partly by borrowing the productive economy.
-Creators of the Dnieper-Donets culture were Indo-Europeans which migrated in the Dnieper basin from the Caucasus.
-The basis for this assertion is almost complete coincidence of the distribution of this culture with Indo-European area determinated using the graphic-analytical method (see the section The Indo-European Tribes).
-A significant part of the Steppe cultures, in particular the Seredniy Stiğ and Yamna (Pit) Cultures should be associated with the ancient Turks, which followed the Indo-Europeans The Türkic Tribes).
+At the same time (in the 5th mill BC) Neolithic cultures spread through the South and North Caucasus to the eastern part of Ukraine (the Dnieper-Sura and the Dnieper-Donets cultures).
+This spreading was occurred by resettlement and partly by borrowing the productive economy.
+Creators of the Dnieper-Donets culture were Indo-Europeans who migrated in the Dnieper basin from the Caucasus.
+The basis for this assertion is almost complete coincidence of the dissemination of this culture with Indo-European area determined using the graphic-analytical method (see the section The Indo-European Tribes).
+A significant part of the Steppe cultures, in particular, the Seredniy Stiğ and Yamna (Pit) Cultures should be associated with the ancient Turks, which followed the Indo-Europeans The Türkic Tribes).
 Finno-Ugric and Samoyed peoples were creators of Pit-Comb Ware cultures in the Volga basin and its right tributaries The Finno-Ugric and Samoyed Tribes).
-Usually the last cultures are also referred by scholars to the Finno-Ugrians, while the the Seredniy Stih and Yamna (Pit) cultures are connected with the Indo-Europeans.
+Usually, the last cultures are also referred by scholars to the Finno-Ugrians, while the Seredniy Stih and Yamna (Pit) cultures are connected with the Indo-Europeans.
 On this view, the question arises, who created the Dnieper-Donets culture then?
-Its carriers could not disappear without a trace or to be assimilated by creators of Corded Ware culture, as it had place in case of cultures of Central Europe, because no sites of CWC were found in the places of distribution Dnieper-Donets culture.
-This problem is considered in details in the section Ethnicity of the Neolithic and Eneolithic cultures of Eastern Europe.
+Its carriers could not disappear without a trace or to be assimilated by creators of Corded Ware culture, as it had a place in case of cultures of Central Europe, because no sites of CWC were found in the places of dissemination Dnieper-Donets culture.
+This problem is considered in detail in the section Ethnicity of the Neolithic and Eneolithic cultures of Eastern Europe.

 It is not excluded, that the territory of Central Asia was transformed into a semi-desert in connection with aridization.
-Living conditions deteriorated sharply, what resulted an outflow of population northward in a more favourable habitat.
+Living conditions deteriorated sharply, which resulted in an outflow of population northward in a more favorable habitat.
 This area could be the Forest-steppe and the Volga region.
 Alien populations mingled with the natives and could borrow the local tradition of making stone tools (TURETSKIY M.A.
 2007, 53).

-The relationship between the alien and the indigenous population were peaceful.
-There were no reasons for conflictinf, as it was still very far away to the level of maximum of the economic function over a wide area of Eastern Europe.
-In addition, the development of close relations with a regular exchange with products contributed exogamy principle which prevailed in primitive societies, when marriages were concluded between partners from different clans and tribes.
-Having studied at the archaeological materials reletion between the population of Bug-Dniester and Early-Trypillian cultures, M.T.
+The relationship between the alien and the indigenous population was peaceful.
+There were no reasons for conflict, as it was still very far away from the level of a maximum economic function over a wide area of Eastern Europe.
+In addition, the development of close relations with a regular exchange of products contributed exogamy principle which prevailed in primitive societies, when marriages were concluded between partners from different clans and tribes.
+Having studied at the relation of the archaeological material between the population of Bug-Dniester and Early-Trypillian cultures, M.T.
 Tovkaylo comes to the conclusion that should be universal and apply to relations between peoples of various cultures:

-Coexisting on the same area and maintaining the long-term close relationship, Bug-Dniester culture and Early-Trypollian gradually bring together their economic systems, reaching close to the level of economic development.
+Coexisting in the same area and maintaining a long-term close relationship, Bug-Dniester culture and Early-Trypollian gradually bring together their economic systems, reaching close to the level of economic development.
 (TOVKAYLO M.N.
 2004: 38).